Professor Tim Miller

 Are our new virtual workplaces equitable?

-COVID-19 has changed the way many of us work, but University of Melbourne experts say our new virtual workplaces raise questions over equity.
+COVID-19 has changed the way many of us work, but our new virtual workplaces raise questions over privacy, data sharing and equity

 The cost to freedom in the war against COVID-19

-Mass digital surveillance is being used around the world to control COVID-19.
-University of Melbourne experts warn of the risks to citizens' privacy and freedom
+Mass digital surveillance is increasingly being used around the world to control COVID-19.
+But once the pandemic fades, will the surveillance stay?

 Will a computer take your job?

-Although many predict that computers could become smarter than us, a University of Melbourne experts says we shouldn't forget people power in the age of AI.
+It’s predicted that computers could one day become smarter than humans, but we shouldn’t forget people power in the age of artificial intelligence

 What were you thinking?